-Meningitis can affect different children in different ways.
-Your child’s recovery will depend on the type of meningitis they had, how quickly they got treatment and the extent of any complications.
+Meningitis can affect children in different ways.
+Recovery will depend on the type of meningitis, how quickly they were treated and any complications.

 Meningitis can sometimes cause serious, long-term problems.
 Bacterial meningitis is more likely than viral meningitis to cause serious problems.

-But some are left with serious, long-term problems (Meningitis Now, 2018a).
-About one in every two to three people who recover from bacterial meningitis have at least one permanent after effect (NHS, 2016).
+But some are left with serious, long-term problems (Meningitis Research Foundation, no date).
+About one in every two to three people who recover from bacterial meningitis have at least one permanent after effect (NHS, 2019).

 Potential after-effects of bacterial meningitis may include: